 IndisputableMonolith.Papers.GCIC.GCICDerivation

-claimOn a connected graph with positive field $x$, the ratio energy $C_G[x] = 0$ if and only if $x$ is constant; the reduced phase potential satisfies $J̃_b(δ) = cosh(λ d_ℤ(δ)) - 1$ with $λ = ln b$, and 8-tick neutrality plus φ-self-similarity forces the discrete gauge $r ~ r + n · ln φ$.
+claimOn a finite connected graph $G$ with positive field $x$, the ratio energy $C_G[x] = 0$ if and only if $x$ is constant.
+The reduced phase potential is defined by $J̃_b(δ) = cosh(λ · d_ℤ(δ)) - 1$ where $λ = ln b$ and $d_ℤ$ is distance to the nearest integer.
+Discrete gauge identification $r ~ r + n · ln φ$ follows from 8-tick neutrality and φ-self-similarity.

 background